NVIDIA/ais-k8s/docs/k8s_discussion.md

 #### In-Cluster Clients: Simplified Management

 - **Ease of Management**: In-cluster clients offer a more straightforward management experience.
 Their integration within the Kubernetes environment streamlines various processes.
+Daemons, including proxies and targets, are easily accessible via the `servicePort` specified in their configuration, facilitating inter-service communication.

 - **Utilizing Kubernetes DNS**: These clients can easily access AIStore endpoints using Kubernetes DNS names.
 This is particularly useful for connecting to the clusterIP proxy service, simplifying network configurations.